Author: Stephanie Kate Strohm

 Henry Yi grew up in his dad's restaurant in Chicago, and his lifelong love affair with food landed him a coveted spot in Chef Laurent's school.
 He quickly connects with Rosie, but academic pressure from home and his jealousy over Rosie's growing friendship with gorgeous bad-boy baker Bodie Tal makes Henry lash out and push his dream girl away.

 Desperate to prove themselves, Rosie and Henry cook like never before while sparks fly between them.
 But as they reach their breaking points, they wonder whether they have what it takes to become real chefs.

 Perfect for lovers of Chopped Teen Tournament and Kids Baking Championship, as well as anyone who dreams of a romantic trip to France, Love la Mode follows Rosie and Henry as they fall in love with food, with Paris, and ultimately, with each other.

 ❃ I received this book for free from the publisher in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review. ❃

 Review: Love à La MOde by Stephanie Kate Strohm

-As a fan of any book with cooking, boarding schools, and Paris, Love à la Mode by Stephanie Kate Strohm seemed like the perfect book for me.
+Love à la Mode by Stephanie Kate Strohm is perfect for a fan of any book with cooking, boarding schools, and Paris.
 The story is about a French cooking school and contains characters from all over the world.
 I especially enjoyed the descriptions of food.
 Fans of books like Anna and the French Kiss and Taste Test will love this one.